-Send email invitations or share an invitation link with the access to your localization project in Crowdin.
+Send email invitations or share an invitation link with access to your localization project in Crowdin.
 You can invite:

-Manage the project members in the Project Settings, Translators tab.
-To invite translators or proofreaders to the specific languages, enable Limited Access to the Languages. Ознакомьтесь с Расширенными настройками проекта для получения детальной информации.
+Manage the project members in the Members tab.
+To invite translators or proofreaders, granting them access to the specific target languages, select Limited Access to the Languages in the Settings tab.

-Crowdin Marketplace of vendors includes professional translation agencies you can hire to translate and proofread your project files.
-To check the list of all the vendors available, go to Project Settings, Vendors tab.
+Crowdin Vendors Marketplace includes professional translation agencies you can hire to translate and proofread your project files.
+To check out the list of all available vendors, open the Resources menu, and select Vendors.

 Профессиональный перевод является платным сервисом, где автоматически рассчитывается примерная стоимость вашего проекта или же вы можете вести переговоры в процессе покупки.

-Crowdin integrates with the most popular Machine Translation (MT) engines such as Google Translator, Microsoft Translate, Amazon Translate, DeepL Translator, Watson (IBM) Translator, and Yandex Translate.
+Crowdin integrates with the most popular Machine Translation (MT) engines such as Microsoft Translator, Google Translate, Google AutoML Translation, Yandex.Translate, DeepL Translator, Watson (IBM) Language Translator, and Amazon Translate.

-If you have an active community that is ready to help with translations you can try out crowdsourcing. Сooperate with users on a volunteer basis and reward them for their efforts in a way that works for both of you.
+If you have a popular product and an active community around it that would like to help you with translations, feel free to start crowdsourcing.
+It’s a good practice to cooperate with users on a volunteer basis and reward their efforts, providing them with some goods/discounts or in any other way that works for both parties.